PharaohTools/ptsource/README.md

 First you'll need to install Git and PHP5.
 If you don't have either, google them - they're easy to install.
 To install phrankinsense cli on your On your Mac, Linux or  Unix Machine silently do the following:

-git clone https://github.com/PharaohTools/cleopatra.git && sudo php cleopatra/install-silent
+git clone https://github.com/PharaohTools/phrankinsense.git && sudo php phrankinsense/install-silent

 or on Windows, open a terminal with the "Run as Administrator" option...

-git clone https://github.com/PharaohTools/cleopatra.git && php cleopatra\install-silent
+git clone https://github.com/PharaohTools/phrankinsense.git && php phrankinsense\install-silent

-... that's it, now the cleopatra command should be available at the command line for you.
+... that's it, now the phrankinsense command should be available at the command line for you.

 ## Usage: